Interface CommonBuilder

 Parameters:

-operator - An operator which accepts a SQL string, returning a processed SQL string to be used by Hibernate instead of the given original SQL.
-The operator may simply return the original SQL.
+operator - An operator which accepts a SQL string, returning a processed SQL string to be used by Hibernate instead.
+The operator may simply (and usually) return the original SQL.

 Returns: